 A confluence of challenges cause concern

-In his presentation 6 Transformative Retail Trends, Ma started with the good news — CPG is still strong.
-Some categories with steady sales are weakening a bit but others with softer sales are holding their own and even growing.
+The retail experts at NIQ have identified 6 Transformative Retail Trends for 2023.
+At the beginning of the year, some categories with steady sales are weakening, but others with softer sales are holding their own and even growing.
 The potentially bad news is the confluence of complicated challenges facing the industry.

 1. Financial polarization will redefine price tiers and assortment needs